 This is why many speakers offer personal development when they are actually talking about personality development.
 And training associates look for a personality development speaker when the boss really wants a personal development speaker.

 This includes boosting your self-confidence, improving your ability to communicate, learning fine etiquette and manners, and talking and walking in certain ways.

 It is akin to personal branding.
 You see yourself as a product.
 You sell yourself.

 Personal branding training is a very lucrative business.

 I don’t offer personal branding, image enhancement, or personality development training.

 Though I see these as important component to my being a speaker, there are people who are more passionate about personality development than I do.

-My friends, as long as you live, give more attention to personal development.
+It is okay to distinguish yourself, to get ahead, or to shine.
+But go beyond image building, make a remarkable impact.
+My friends, as long as you live, pay more attention to personal development.